linkeddatacenter/kees/README.md

 - sd: http://www.w3.org/ns/sparql-service-description#
 - kees: http://linkeddata.center/kees/v1#

+A **KEES Agent** is a semantic web agent that knows KEES language profile and that it is able to do actions on a knowledge base.
+It should be able to execute accrual policies and methods and to answer to a set of questions

+A **Rule** describes how to generate/validate knowledge base statemensts using an algoritmic approach.

+An **Axiom** describes how to generate/validate knowledge base statemensts using a declarative approach.
+For instance an axiom is represented with a sparql construct or with a SHACL restriction or with an entailment inferred by language profile semantic.

+**Trust** is a key concept in KEES.
+The [RDF] model allow to mix any kind of information, even information that are incoerent with the language profile.
+For instace, suppose that your Language Profile contains a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different triples (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
+If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are the same person.
+If you ar not so sure, you have two possibility: choose the most trusted statement with respect some criteria (eve casually if both statemenst have the same trust rank) or to change the language profile, allowing a person to have more than one mom.
+In any case you need to get an idea about _your_ trust on each statement (both ABox and Tbox) in the knowlege base.

+Knowing the statement **provenance** is the most usefull way to get an idea about its trustability.
+For this reason, KEES requires that any statement must have a fourth element that links to metadata that describe any statement in the knowledge base.
+This means that, for pratical concerns, the KEES knowledge base is a collection of quads, i.e. a triple plus a link to a metadata

+## Terminology used in the KEES language profile

-The **kees:** namespace define a small set of concepts, mainly derived from existing ontologies:
+The _kees:_ namespace define a small set of concepts, mainly derived from existing ontologies.
+You use these tems to describe the knowledge base.

-A **kees:KnowledgeBase** is a semantic system where information is described as a set of statements according with the W3C standard
-Resource Description Framework (RDF).
-A  Knowledge Base is composed by two disjoint set of statements: *TBox* and *ABox*.
-*TBox statements* describe a system in terms of controlled vocabularies.
-TBox statements sometimes associate with object-oriented classes.
-TBox statements tend to be more permanent within a knowledge base and are often grouped in "ontologies" that describe a specific knowledge domain (e.g. business entities, people, goods, friendship, offering, geocoding, etc, etc).
-*ABox statements* associate with instances of classes defined by TBox statements.
-ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.
-A knowledge base is implemented as a **Graph database** and it is composed by the union of all REDF triples contained in a  set of disjoined Named Graphs.

 **kees:Reasoning** is the process (i.e. an activity) of evaluating Rules and Axioms.
 The evaluation results can be stored results in the knowledge base (matherializing) or just used by the query processor (e.g. SPARQL a endpoint)

 **kees:InferredDataGraph** states a named graph  that contains only RDF statements derived from a reasoning.

 **kees:LinkedDataGraph** states a named graph that contains only RDF statements derived from a source.
 The source MUST exists and MUST be  referrenced as  dcat:accessURL property in at least a dcat:Distribution of a dcat:Dastasets, part of a dset:Catalog.
 A KEES agent MUST recognize all mandatory properties defined in DCAT-AP for dcat:Catalog, dcat:Dataset and dcat:Distribution plus dct:modified property on dcat:Dataset.